 At process instantiation time a new process object issued from a deployed process definition is created.
 This object is initialized with definition elements and specific parameters such as variables.
 A root execution object pointing to the process object is created and started.
 It causes the execution to point to (and enter into) the first activity of the process.
 The root execution references a ProcessInstance object representing the runtime data being recorded in the journal all along the life of the process instance.

-2.3.4.
+3.3.4.
 Versioning

-Versionning of processes is fully supported in this RC3 version.
-Contraints on regards to the version for the deployment are:
+Versionning of processes is fully supported.
+The only contraints on regards to the version for the deployment is: